BaptisteGrs/scATAC/README.md

 #### chromVAR

 chromVAR could either be run :
-- on the matrix produced by cellRanger, with the `chromVAR_per_sample.R` script.
+- on a peaks-cells matrix (like the one produced by cellRanger), with the `chromVAR_per_sample.R` script.
 You'll need to specify which motif database you'd like to use (HOCOMOCO or TF2DNA)
-- on the `fragments.tsv.gz` file, with the `chromVAR_HSC_BAM.R` script.
+- on the `fragments.tsv.gz` file from cellRanger, following a similar approach as the `chromVAR_HSC_BAM.R` script.
 The advantage to this method is that you can use another set of peaks (differentially accessible sites in a specific cluster, sites identified as disrupted by Cicero, ...).
 I'm using here the `getCountsFromFrags` function from `utils/tools_factory.R` that mimics a custom function written by Caleb Lareau (https://github.com/caleblareau).

 #### Raw Processing